theinfamouscoder5/theinfamouscoder5/README.md

 ### Projects

-Here are a few projects I've worked on:
+Here are a few projects I'm working on:

-- **Cody's Shack** - an online gaming platform
+- **Cody's Shack** - a unique online gaming platform
-- **Cody's Shack Legacy** - a small game site built off 3kh0 lite
+- **SuperTuxGalaxy** - a 3D platformer adventure game made in Godot

 ### Connect with Me